 This policy is intended to set parameters whereby FF faculty, staff, postdoctoral fellows and graduate students may bring their dogs to work in an environment that is safe and acceptable for all persons and canines in the Forest Sciences Centre and the Centre for Advanced Wood Processing (here after the FF Buildings).
 Our Policy is designed to support:

 - happy to be confined

 - Each dog will be confined to its owner’s office or shared workspace and should not be left unattended.
-A dog will be contained in a secured space when it is unavoidable to leave the dog alone.
-An official FF “dog in this office” sign (provided) must be displayed prominently at the entrance to the owner’s workspace.
+A dog must be contained in a secured space when it is unavoidable to leave the dog alone.
+An official FF “dog in office” sign (provided) must be displayed prominently at the entrance to the owner’s workspace.
 Only one dog shall be permitted in an office or shared workspace at any one time.

 - Owners are to ensure that their dog is wearing an up-to-date municipal license, owner identification and, while in the FF Buildings, a FF “Dogs in the Workplace” identification tag (supplied).

 - When dogs are outside of the owner’s workspace, and within the FF Buildings, they must be leashed.